-If a mailbox is placed on hold or assigned to an Office 365 retention policy, the storage quota for the archive maibox is increased to 110 GB when auto-expanding archiving is enabled.
+If a mailbox is placed on hold or assigned to an Office 365 retention policy, the storage quota for the archive mailbox is increased to 110 GB when auto-expanding archiving is enabled.
 Similarly, the archive warning quota is increased to 100 GB.

 Auto-expanding archive is only supported for mailboxes used for individual users (or shared mailboxes) with a growth rate that doesn't exceed 1 GB per day.
 A user's archive mailbox is intended for just that user.
 Using journaling, transport rules, or auto-forwarding rules to copy messages to an archive mailbox is not permitted.
 Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users or in other cases of the inappropriate use.

 What gets moved to the additional archive storage space?

 To make efficient use of auto-expanding archive storage, folders may get moved.
 Office 365 determines which folders get moved when additional storage is added to the archive.
 Sometimes when a folder is moved, one or more subfolders are automatically created and items from the original folder are distributed to these folders to facilitate the moving process.
 When viewing the archive portion of the folder list in Outlook, these subfolders are displayed under the original folder.
 The naming convention that Office 365 uses to name these subfolders is <folder name>_yyyy (Created on mmm dd, yyyy h_mm), where:

 yyyy is the year the messages in the folder were received.

 mmm dd, yyyy h_m is the date and time that the subfolder was created by Office 365, in UTC format, based on the user's time zone and regional settings in Outlook.

 The following screenshots show a folder list before and after messages are moved to an auto-expanded archive.